 An Historical Atlas of Berkshire ◊ read a review

-Quality is key.
-Who wants unreliable information?
-Or details that can't be searched intelligently?
+Quality is all.
+What's the use of unreliable information?
+Or details that cannot be searched easily and accurately?

 Berkshire Family History Society does not publish unchecked material.
-Almost all Berkshire FHS CDs are fully browsable and searchable, unlike those from some other societies.
-The projects team needs more people willing to check transcriptions against original records which are held at Berkshire Record Office in Reading.
-And it would be good to hear from you if you have experience in assembling and building data CDs.
+And almost all Berkshire FHS CDs are fully browsable and searchable, unlike those from some other societies.

 If you are willing to check transcriptions against original records held at Berkshire Record Office in Reading, or if you have experience in assembling and building CDs, the society would be pleased to hear from you.
 Find out what's involved

 Have you searched the Prisoners of the First World War records on the International Committee of the Red Cross website?